-The House Maraston was built in the period between the 16th and 17th century on the north side of the main square, where at the end of the 18th century the cistern was built.
-To this day, this is with four storeys and a height of almost 14 metres the tallest residential building in the municipality.
-The building was built at the time of Venetian rule and during the Austro-Hungarian administration the ground floor and the first floor were used publicly.
-On the ground floor there was a post office and on the first floor, respectively between the two World Wars it was – a working men’s club.
-The family Maraston was managing the club and had big problems during the 1920s, when the fascists on several occasion tried to eliminate some members of the family and even tried to burn down the house.
-Besides Josip Tuntar (Giovanni Tuntar, 1882 – 1940), mister Maraston was one of the socialists from Vižinada who were forced to leave the hometown during Fascists rule.
-During the Austrian administration, Vižinada was ruled by Socialists among them the renowned municipal mayor of Vižinada Agostino Ritossa, whose library (gabinetto socialista), medical expertise and above all humanity, was well-known in Vižinada, Poreč, Istria and beyond.
-Vižinada is from the 19th century the only Istrian municipality with a Socialist administration.
+The House Maraston was built in the period between the 16th and 17th century on the north side of the main square.
+Close to where the cistern was built at the end of the 18th century.
+To this day it is the tallest residential building in the municipality with its four floors and a height of almost 14 metres.
+The house was built under Venetian rule and afterwards during the Austro-Hungarian rule the ground floor and the first floor were used by their administrative offices.
+On the ground floor, there was a post office and on the first floor a bar, but between the two World Wars it was – a working men’ club.
+The Maraston family, who was managing the club, had big problems in the 1920s with the fascists who on several occasion tried to eliminate some members of the family and even tried to burn down the house.
+Besides Josip Tuntar (Giovanni Tuntar, 1882 – 1940), mister(ime) Maraston was one of the socialists from Vižinada who were forced to leave their hometown during Fascists rule.
+During the Austrian rule, Vižinada was ruled by Socialists, among them the renowned municipal mayor of Vižinada, Agostino Ritossa, whose library (gabinetto socialista), medical expertise and above all humanity, was well-known in Vižinada, Poreč, Istria and beyond.
+Vižinada has been the only Istrian municipality with a Socialist administration since the 19th century.